-On Tuesday, June 21, 2016, the Planning Commission will conduct a public hearing to consider the Specific Plan and associated environmental documentation.
+On Tuesday, June 21, 2016, the Planning Commission conducted a public hearing to consider the Specific Plan and associated environmental documentation.
 The Planning Commission is an advisory body on this matter and will make a recommendation to the City Council.
-A hearing before the City Council, the decision-making body for the proposal, will be conducted on July 12, 2016.
-Following the City Council’s decision, the Architectural Commission will consider the proposed design of the new hotel and associated site and landscape improvements on July 27, 2016.
+A hearing before the City Council, the decision-making body for the proposal, was conducted on July 12, 2016.
+Following the City Council’s decision, the Architectural Commission considered the proposed design of the new hotel and associated site and landscape improvements on July 27, 2016.

-If you would like to be notified electronically about this project in the future, please provide your email address to Luke Seibert, Associate Planner, at 909-399-5483 or Lseibert@ci.claremont.ca.us.
+If you would like to be notified electronically about this project in the future, please provide your email address to Leticia Cardoso, Senior Planner, at (909) 399-5322 or Lcardoso@ci.claremont.ca.us.

 View the Appendices:

 - ApndxB_Prelim Geotech Investigation

 - ApndxE_LID Report

 Pomona College 2015 Campus Master Plan, EIR, & Change of Zone